 I. Capital for home investment

-A construction loan gives you the money to invest in your home.
-Just like conventional mortgages, these loans are ideal if you are looking to become a homeowner, but have no capital to purchase your own house.
-The construction loan will cover all the costs of your project with the option of converting the loan into a mortgage later.
+A construction loan gives you the much-needed capital to build a home or real estate project.
+Just like conventional mortgages, construction loans are ideal if you are looking to become a homeowner, but have no capital to purchase your own house.
+The loan will cover all the project costs and most even have the option of converting the loan into a mortgage later.

 II.
 Build your customized home

-Housing projects and initiatives can provide decent homes, but building your dream home to your specifications is at times more fun.
-A construction loan gives you the rare opportunity to build your house from the ground up.
+A construction loan gives you the rare opportunity to build a house from the ground up.
 You can work with a builder of your choice or even make it yourself.
-These loans give you the freedom to design and build a unique home specific to the needs of your family.
+These loans give you the freedom to design and build a unique home that captures your family’s needs.

 III.
 Fund your commercial construction project

 Construction loans can fund your commercial property and projects.
-If you are in the construction business, these loans can be used to invest in equipment, labor, or any other costs involved in the project.
-Since you have the option of refinancing, you can quickly own real estate property through long-term repayment plans.
+If you are in the construction business, these loans can be used to invest in equipment, labor, or any other costs involved in a real estate project.
+And since you have the refinancing option, you can setup the real estate property using the loan and easily convert it to a long-term repayment plan.

 - Loan products and terms

 - Draw schedule